Skip to content

 Custom Rules Guide

 claudelint allows you to define custom validation rules to extend the built-in rule set with your own team-specific or project-specific requirements.
+For contributing built-in rules, see the Contributing Guide.

 Quick Start